JonathanVDV25/jsProjet-frontend/README.md

 Your best score will be retained in the system and associated to your account.
 When you beat this score, it will be updated.
 ## Technologies used
 - Javascript with Node.js
-- Phaser 3 for the game (https://phaser.io/)
+- Phaser 3 for the frontend (https://phaser.io/)
+- Webpack and check-password-strength for the backend
 - HTML 5, CSS 3 and Bootstrap 5
 ## Install and run project
 - create a project folder